Knowsley residents can now access their first, second or booster jabs at more convenient locations in Kirkby.

 |Rowlands Pharmacy – St Chads Walk In Centre Kirkby||St Chads Walk In Centre||St Chads Drive, Kirkby||L32 8RE|

-Cllr Christine Bannon, Cabinet Member for Health, said: “As we enter booster season, I am delighted that we have even more vaccine provision across the borough.
+Cllr Christine Bannon, Cabinet Member for Health, said: “As we enter booster season, I am delighted that we increased vaccine provision in Kirkby.

 “By having clinics which are easily accessible for our residents, vaccine uptake is improved and our community is better protected.